 What if you are unsure if you have filed in the past?

 You can call or check your CAD’s website.
-You can check your county’s Central Appraisal District’s website or call them directly to verify.
+Likewise, you can check your county’s Central Appraisal District’s website or call them directly to verify.

 What If I Forgot To File Last Year?

-Good news, late applications for a residence homestead exemption will be accepted if filed no later than 1 year after the tax delinquency date for the tax year you are claiming the exemption.
+Good news: they will still accept your late application.
+This applies if you filed for a residence homestead exemption no later than 1 year after the tax delinquency date for the tax year you are claiming the exemption.

 What documentation does a Homestead Exemption require?